 Why Most of Us Are Consuming Too Much Protein

-Most assume that protein “fuels our cells and powers our bodies”, but actually, protein is mostly utilized by the body for structure, maintenance and repair.
-Instead, it is actually the simple sugars found in fruit and vegetables that provide us with the optimal energy that drives every cellular action and powers our nervous system to function at its best.
+Most assume that protein “fuels our cells and powers our bodies”, but actually, protein is mostly utilized by the body for structure, maintenance, and repair.
+Instead, it is the simple sugars found in fruit and vegetables that provide us with the optimal energy that drives every cellular action and powers our nervous system to function at its best.

 In naturopathic circles, protein as a nutritional substance is not given such precedence and nutritional importance as it is in conventional health and medical sectors.
 In fact, from the perspective of functional medicine, protein is needed in very small quantities, and diets that are high in protein are generally seen as harmful to health.

 Unfortunately, most of the consensus we hear today from popular “health gurus” is that diets high in protein are not only beneficial for health, but also that any diet devoid of protein is surely a recipe for malnutrition and health problems.
-And worst of all, they claim, if you are active and an athlete, a diet which lacks in protein is the worst thing you can do for your body – even if you eat very healthily!
+And worst of all, they claim, if you are active and an athlete, a diet that lacks protein is the worst thing you can do for your body – even if you eat very healthily!

 Here are just some of the dietary expert proponents of low-protein consumption – especially if you suffer from chronic inflammation – and what they have to say about the nature of proteins.

 To further reinforce my view of what it takes to have optimal health: the consumption of simple, alkaline chemistry, as well as moderation and balance of foods and nutrients (no extreme or artificial supplementation of any nutrient, vitamin, mineral, or compound).

 Dr. Robert Morse, one of the most preeminent naturopath healers of today, often talks about the importance of food simplicity and chemical composition (as well as combining foods in a way that does not cause fermentation and indigestion in the gut).